Are You a Victim of Identity Theft?

 Identity thieves also use e-mail as a means of contacting you.
 This technique is called "phishing".
 They send out e-mail solicitations which appear to be legitimate, and include links you can click on to take you to their "home page".
 The links will appear to take you to well known companies, but they are not valid sites.
 They use the link to take you to their own site, where they collect information you type in when placing orders, and they use that information to capture your credit card data.
 If you receive an e-mail about a product you are interested in, open a web browser and locate the companies web site yourself, do not click on the links provided in the e-mail.
 Click here to view a list of known phishing scams.
 You can also view the FTC's information on avoiding becoming a victim of phishing scams.

 1.Periodically check your Credit Report.
-Call immediately if you
+Call immediately if you discover any irregularities.

 2.Purchase a shredder, and shred all personal information before throwing it away.